Burna Boy: Early life and education

-2012–2015: L.I.F.E and On a Spaceship
+2012–2015: L.I.F.E (Leaving an Impact for Eternity) and On a Spaceship

 Burna Boy's debut studio album, L.I.F.E, was released on 12 August 2013, serving as the follow-up to his second mixtape Burn Identity (2011).
-The album sold 40,000 copies on the first day of its release.
+The album sold 40,000 copies on the day of its release.
 Aristokrat Records later sold its marketing rights to Uba Pacific for ₦10 million.
 The album's release was preceded by five singles: "Like to Party", "Tonight", "Always Love You", "Run My Race", and "Yawa Dey".
 L.I.F.E was produced entirely by Leriq and features guest appearances from 2face Idibia, M.I Abaga, Timaya, Olamide, Reminisce, and Wizkid, among others.
 Nigeria Entertainment Today ranked the album 10th on its list of the 12th Best Albums of 2013.
 The album's music was inspired by Fela Kuti, King Sunny Ade, and Bob Marley.
 It received generally positive reviews from music critics, who applauded its production.
 It was nominated for Best Album of the Year at the 2014 Nigeria Entertainment Awards.
 In August 2013, L.I.F.E peaked at number seven on the Billboard Reggae Albums chart.

-In 2014, Burna Boy split from Aristokrat Records.
-In February 2015, he founded the record label Spaceship Entertainment eight months after leaving Aristocrat Records.
-Burna Boy's second studio album, titled On a Spaceship, was released on 25 November 2015.
+In 2014, Burna Boy split from Aristokrat Records; eight months later, he founded the record label Spaceship Entertainment, in February 2015.
+Burna Boy's second studio album, On a Spaceship, was released on 25 November 2015.
 His 7-track debut extended play, Redemption, was released in September 2016.
-Its lead single "Pree Me" debuted on Noisey.
+Its lead single, "Pree Me" debuted on Noisey.